K-STEMIT: Knowledge-Informed Spatio-Temporal Efficient Multi-Branch Graph Neural Network for Subsurface Stratigraphy Thickness Estimation from Radar Data: Introduction

-With the development of deep learning techniques, various convolutional-based neural networks \cite{ibikunle_2020,ibikunle_snow_radar_echogram_2023,Rahnemoonfar_Yari_Paden_Koenig_Ibikunle_2021,DeepIceLayerTracking,varshney_2021_regression_networks,DeepLearningOnAirborneRadar,varshney2023skipwavenet,Yari_2021_JSTAR,Yari_2020} have been proposed to detect ice layer boundaries from the radargram.
+With the development of deep learning techniques, various convolutional-based neural networks \cite{ibikunle_2020,ibikunle_snow_radar_echogram_2023,Rahnemoonfar_Yari_Paden_Koenig_Ibikunle_2021,DeepIceLayerTracking,varshney_2021_regression_networks,DeepLearningOnAirborneRadar,varshney2023skipwavenet,Yari_2021_JSTAR,Yari_2020} have been proposed to detect ice layer boundaries directly from the radargram.
 However, noise in the radargrams has been proven to be a major obstacle for achieving high-quality results.
-Instead of convolutional-based networks, Zalatan et al.\cite{Zalatan_igarss,Zalatan2023,zalatan_icip} proposed to represent internal ice layers as individual fully-connected graphs and learn the spatio-temporal relationships between shallow and deep ice layers through graph neural networks(GNNs).
-In the most recent work, Liu et al.\cite{liu2025locate} proposed a two-stage ``Locate and Extend'' strategy that significantly reduces the training time while maintaining a competitive prediction accuracy.
-Graph transformer is a special type of graph neural network where the self-attention mechanism and transformer blocks are applied to graph data.
+In recent years, graph-based learning has emerged as an effective paradigm for modeling scientific data with irregular spatial relationships.
+Graph neural networks and graph transformers have shown strong performance across a wide range of non-Euclidean learning problems in science and engineering, such as modeling traffic patterns~\cite{SSGCRTN, MSTDFGRN, PSTCGCN, TIIDGCN, SDSINet, GDGCRN, MTEGCRN, DMFGCRN, SGASeq}, trajectory recovery~\cite{MReDTrajRec}, molecular property prediction~\cite{Neuro_Molecular} and drug recommendation~\cite{Neuro_Drug}.
+This broader development motivates representing internal ice layers as graphs rather than treating them purely as image pixels.
+Zalatan et al.\cite{Zalatan_igarss,Zalatan2023,zalatan_icip} proposed to represent internal ice layers as individual fully-connected graphs and learn the spatio-temporal relationships between shallow and deep ice layers through graph neural networks(GNNs).
+Liu et al.\cite{liu2025locate} proposed a two-stage ``Locate and Extend'' strategy that significantly reduces the training time while maintaining a competitive prediction accuracy.
 Liu et al.\cite{GRIT,ST-GRIT} applied two types of graph transformer networks and further improved the accuracy compared with Zalatan et al.\cite{Zalatan2023,Zalatan_igarss,zalatan_icip}.
+In some recent work, researchers have briefly explored applying neural operators to the same deep ice layer thickness prediction task~\cite{BIRFNO,GNO}.